What is the purpose of this notice?

 We do not need your consent if we use special categories of your personal information in accordance with our duty to carry out our legal obligations.

-In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
+In limited circumstances, we may approach you for your consent.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.